isPique/WMI-Query-Tool/README.md

 ```

 # About Script
-* This script provides a interface to explore and access various aspects of your system, making it easy to retrieve details about hardware, software, and other system parameters.
+* This script is a WMI query tool to explore and access different aspects of your system and retrieve information about hardware, software, and other system parameters.

 * Please make sure that the `queries.json` file is in the same directory where the current code is running.